humanwhocodes/humanwhocodes.com/src/pages/_posts/2013-07-02-internet-explorer-11-dont-call-me-ie.md

     Mozilla/5.0 (compatible; MSIE 10.0; Windows NT 6.1; WOW64; Trident/6.0)

 The most glaring difference is the removal of the &#8220;MSIE&#8221; token, which has been part of the Internet Explorer user-agent from the beginning.
 Also noticeable is the addition of &#8220;like Gecko&#8221; at the end.
-This suggests that Internet Explorer would prefer to be identified as a Gecko-type browser if it&#8217;s not identified as itself.
+This suggests that Internet Explorer would prefer to be identified as a Gecko-type browser if it's not identified as itself.
 Safari was the first browser to add &#8220;like Gecko&#8221; so that anyone sniffing for &#8220;Gecko&#8221; in the user-agent string would allow the browser through.

 Any sniffing code that looks for &#8220;MSIE&#8221; now will not work with the new user-agent string.
-You can still search for &#8220;Trident&#8221; to identify that it&#8217;s Internet Explorer (the &#8220;Trident&#8221; token was introduced with Internet Explorer 9).
+You can still search for &#8220;Trident&#8221; to identify that it's Internet Explorer (the &#8220;Trident&#8221; token was introduced with Internet Explorer 9).
 The true Internet Explorer version now comes via the &#8220;rv&#8221; token.

 Additionally, there are changes to the `navigator` object that also obscure which browser is being used: